“We have built an institution for the public, not for the few.”

 The museum collaborates with the Department of Cultural Affairs and Special Events on an ongoing basis to shape initiatives, programs, and civic discourse around the arts, actively contributing to citywide efforts such as the 2017 Year of Public Art and 2018 Year of Creative Youth.

-Thanks to the leadership support of Margot and Mark Bowen and the Jane and David M. Stone Charitable Trust, the museum brings together all youth offerings under one suite of activities.
+Thanks to the leadership support of the Jane Wilson and David Mayhew Stone Charitable Trust, the museum brings together all youth offerings under one suite of activities.
 Composed of multifaceted and dynamic programming from June to August, Summer Learning engages over 25,000 youth and families in the Ryan Learning Center, the Art Institute galleries, and the larger Chicago community.
 The breadth of events and activities range from hands-on workshops, tours, partnerships with youth organizations, and educational resources to college and high school internships where young people play a leading role facilitating activities for children and families.
 All activities cultivate and inspire creativity in children and teens during the critical summer months that bridge academic years.
 This vital initiative sustains the institution’s role as an important leader in the larger landscape of learning in Chicago, strengthens partnerships across the city, and reaffirms the Art Institute’s dedication to providing accessible programs for youth and families.

 See our upcoming public programs.